How to Make Minced Garlic for the Freezer

 All the kitchen gadgets or products mentioned in this post are things I purchased myself or received as a gift from a friend, and none of these companies know that I am mentioning their product on my blog.

-34 Comments on “How to Make Minced Garlic for the Freezer”
+34 Comments on “How to Freeze Garlic”

 Another great way to store garlic, thank a lot 😀 So how long will the frozen minced garlic package last the freezer?